JuusoSaavalainen/JobSearchEngine/README.md

 # Job Search Engine

 Welcome to the Entry Level Job Search Engine, a powerful tool designed to assist entry-level tech job seekers in finding opportunities that do not require previous work experience in the field.
-This project leverages data from LinkedIn and employs language models from Hugging Face to provide you with tailored job posts that match your skills and aspirations.
+This project leverages data from LinkedIn and employs NLI from Hugging Face to provide you with tailored job posts that match your skills and aspirations.

 ## What is This Project About?